Synaco/prolug-linux-admin/unit4/u4_lab.md

    - Read `man ps`
 8. `ps -ef`
    - What does this show differently?
+       - It shows all processes and more columns.
 9. `ps -ef | grep -i root`
    - What is the PID of the 4th line?
+       - 4
 10. `ps -ef | grep -i root | wc -l`
     - What does this show you and why might it be useful?
+        - This shows you the number of processes root user is running.
+        - Useful to see how many processes is normal typically.
 11. `top`
     - Use `q` to exit.
     - Inside top, use `h` to find commands you can use to toggle system info.